amber-brown/amber-brown/content/blog/immutability-with-javascript-arrays/index.md

 ```

-The above examples are ways to make your Javascript immutable, however, Javascript as a language is very flexible and does not adopt this technique by default.
-There are libraries that can help with this such as [immutable.js](https://immutable-js.github.io/immutable-js/docs/#/)
+The above examples are ways to write Javascript in an immutable way.
+However, Javascript as a language is very flexible and does not adopt this technique by default.
+There are libraries that can help enforce immutability such as [immutable.js](https://immutable-js.github.io/immutable-js/docs/#/)